Best cheap Android phones 2024

 Don't pay full price when the Pixel 8a costs the same

-Considering how much we loved its predecessor, the Pixel 6a, Google had some seriously big shoes to fill with the Google Pixel 7a.
+Considering how much we loved its predecessor, the Pixel 6a, Google had some seriously big shoes to fill with the Pixel 7a.
 Thankfully, not only did they deliver, but actually exceeded our expectations.
-We even went so far as to call the phone the "best Pixel Google has ever built" in our Google Pixel 7a review last year.
+It's also why we called it the "best Pixel Google has ever built" in our Google Pixel 7a review last year.

-With a starting price of just $499, the Pixel 7a offers some truly outstanding bang for the buck, thanks to specs like the Google Tensor G2 chipset (the same processor found in the more-expensive Pixel 7 Pro), glorious haptics, and camera tech that rivals some of the best Android phones that money can buy.
+With a starting price of just $499, the Pixel 7a offers some truly outstanding bang for the buck(s), thanks to specs like the Google Tensor G2 chipset (the same found in the more-expensive Pixel 7 Pro), glorious haptics, and camera quality that rivals some of the best Android phones that money can buy.
 Pound for pound, we found that the Pixel 7a performed just as well as the more expensive Pixel 7 (and Pixel 8) in most of our tests.

-You also get Android 14 plus five years of Pixel updates guaranteed and 5w wireless charging (limited but a first for its series).
+You also get Android 14 and five years of Pixel updates guaranteed, along with 7.5W wireless charging (limited but a first for its series).
 The downsides?
-The Tensor G2 processor tends to run pretty hot, so folks who do a lot of mobile gaming or heavy workloads might find the phone gets pretty toasty.
+The Tensor G2 SoC tends to run pretty hot, so folks who do a lot of mobile gaming or handle heavy workloads might find the phone getting pretty toasty regularly.
 The Pixel 8a is out now and solves those issues, which is why when the two are being sold at the same price, the Pixel 8a is easily the better buy.

-But this phone is a year old, and especially with Amazon Prime Day, back-to-school sales, and then the looming snowstorm of savings known as Black Friday on the horizon, the Pixel 7a is much easier to find on sale.
-If you can save over $60, I recommend the 7a over the 8a.
+But the Pixel 7a is well over a year old now, and with the upcoming snowstorm of savings known as Black Friday just around the corner, it's likely going to be a whole lot easier to find on sale.
+If you can save up more than $60 over the usual price, we recommend the 7a over the 8a.

 Best design